controlplaneio/simulator/docs/roadmap.md

  - go vet
 - Design for supporting multiple users in the same AWS Account(?)

+(REM): I think it must work in AWS free tier for initial open sourcing

 ## Milestone 1  - Epic 2
 - Validate scenarios post running the scripts
   - drop "state" into nodes - to track whats been done on them(?)